Daniela Ritorto

-Daniela Ritorto is an Australian journalist, presenter and communications consultant.
-Ritorto was previously the Chief Political Correspondent and Parliament House Bureau Chief for the Special Broadcasting Service.
-Originally Ritorto worked for the Australian Broadcasting Corporation in Australia, and in London for BBC World News.
-While working at BBC World News, she hosted a variety of programmes.
-She returned to Adelaide in 2018 and was the media and communications manager for energy company Santos Limited before leaving in 2019.
+Daniela Ritorto is an Australian journalist, presenter, and communications consultant.

+Early life and education

+Daniela Ritorto was born in Adelaide, South Australia.

+Career

-When Ritorto started work for the Australian Broadcasting Corporation, she was the news presenter for 1062 ABC Local Radio Riverland in 2003 until 2004, when she moved to South Australian politics for ABC News.
-Ritorto stayed for a number of years before moving to London to work for the BBC.
+Ritorto began work as a cadet for the Australian Broadcasting Corporation (ABC), as news presenter for 1062 ABC Riverland from 2003 until 2004, when she moved to South Australian politics for ABC News.
+She then became a political reporter for Network Ten.

-At BBC World News, Ritorto has been the presenter for a number of programmes including the main weekend overnight presenter of BBC World News which is broadcast on BBC News in the UK, around the world on BBC World News and on public television in America, live from the 'World's Newsroom in London'.
-Other roles she has held for the BBC are; the London presenter of Newsday, World News Today, & Outside Source primarily on a relief/need-by-need basis.
-However, in January 2016 Ritorto posted onto Twitter that she had returned to Australia and had left the BBC after 5 years of service.
+Ritorto moved to London around 2011 to work for BBC World News, where she hosted a variety of programmes, including the main weekend overnight presenter of BBC World News which is broadcast on BBC News in the UK, around the world on BBC World News channel, and on public television in America, live from the "World's Newsroom in London".
+She also acted as the London presenter of Newsday, World News Today, and Outside Source, on a relief basis.

+In January 2016 she returned to Australia, after five years of service at the BBC, initially settling in Canberra.

+She returned to Adelaide in 2018 and was the media and communications manager for energy company Santos Limited], before leaving in 2019.

+Ritorto was appointed chief political correspondent and Parliament House bureau chief for the Special Broadcasting Service (SBS).

+Other activities

+Ritorto was a member of the Adelaide Festival board until January 2026, when she resigned following the Adelaide Writers' Week boycott.

+Personal life

-Ritorto is married to ALP politician and Minister for Health and Aged Care Mark Butler.
+Ritorto married to ALP politician and Minister for Health and Aged Care Mark Butler.